webxos/macroslow/QUANTUM/conserve/Quantitative_Conservation_Guide_Page_4.markdown

 | Tool Call Success Rate  | >98%              | Real-time            |
 | API Call Volume         | 30–100 per session| Per session          |

-By implementing these monitoring and auditing strategies, developers can ensure that the MCP maintains quantitative conservation, delivering reliable and secure AI interactions within the PROJECT DUNES ecosystem.
+By implementing these monitoring and auditing strategies, developers can ensure that the MCP maintains quantitative conservation, delivering reliable and secure AI interactions.